 What is the cost of the program?

 The cost of the Equissage Home Study Certificate Program in Equine Massage Therapy is $895.
 This includes all books, tests, audio and DVDs, and other materials.
 This tuition is payable in full at the time of enrollment.
 If for any reason a prospective student's application is rejected, the total fee is refunded.
-Once a student is accepted into the program, tuition is non-refundable.
+Once a student is accepted into the program, tuition is non-refundable and non-transferable to the Equissage On Site Course.
 Visa and MasterCard are accepted for payment, along with personal check, cash or money order.
 All graduates of the ESMT program are invited to join the International Association of Animal Massage Therapists (IAAMT) for a small membership fee.